The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Travel by train between Madrid, Spain and Paris, France is: Partially open.
+Travel between Madrid, Spain and Paris, France by train is: Unrestricted.

-The above information was last checked on 8/2/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Madrid closer to your date of departure here
+The information above was last checked on 9/25/22.
+Remember to review the latest COVID-19 travel safety regulations for your train between Madrid and Paris as this information can change.

-The restriction level for your return train to Madrid, Spain from Paris is: Partially open.
+The current restriction level for your return trip by train from Paris to Madrid is: Unrestricted

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Last checked on 8/2/21.
-Remember to check the latest COVID-19 travel safety regulations for your train to Madrid from Paris closer to your date of departure here here.
+Last checked on 9/19/22.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Madrid from Paris here.

-There are a few train stations in Madrid to start your trip from including Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
-In Paris you have a few train station options to choose from for your arrival including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.
+When taking the train between Madrid and Paris, you can choose to depart from train stations like Madrid-Puerta de Atocha, Madrid Chamartín and Madrid Méndez Alvaro.
+Your journey can end in train stations such as Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est.

-Omio customers traveling this route depart most frequently from Madrid-Puerta de Atocha and arrive in Paris Gare de Lyon.
+Omio customers who travel this route most frequently depart from Madrid-Puerta de Atocha and arrive in Paris Gare de Lyon.